Annual Matching Scheme Code

 Updated 13 May 2019.

-1. The Cityparents Mentoring Scheme (CMS) is operated by Cityparents Ltd (which for this purpose includes Cityfathers Limited and Citymothers Limited as well as Cityparents Limited and their authorised agents) which is committed to protecting your privacy.
+1. The Annual Matching Scheme (AMS) is operated by Cityparents Ltd (which for this purpose includes Cityfathers Limited and Citymothers Limited as well as Cityparents Limited and their authorised agents) which is committed to protecting your privacy.
 This document explains how Cityparents uses your information.

-3. The Scheme Director is Sarah Tennant; “you” refers to someone taken on to the CMS as a mentor or mentee.
+3. The Scheme Director is Sarah Tennant; “you” refers to someone taken on to the AMS as a mentor or mentee.

 1. By providing personal information to Cityparents you consent to Cityparents using it in accordance with this Policy.